 East Fork Line is simple and fundamental.
-Unadorned, the work is distilled to it’s essential elements, form and function.
+Unadorned, the work is distilled to its essential elements: form and function.
 It is durable and timeless, resistant to fashion and trends.
-The pot’s are stamped simply EAST FORK and are made by all the members of our workshop.
+The pots do not designate a specific maker but are stamped, simply, EAST FORK.
+They are made by all the members of our workshop.

 CFO, Moral Compass

 John joined East Fork Pottery in 2013 after three years of apprenticeship in Seagrove, North Carolina.
 John’s work is an organic union of influences from 14th century Korean pottery to modernist poetry to Mark Rothko and much in between.

 Born and raised in North Georgia, Amanda had a brief stint studying ceramics in an academic setting, but intuited quickly that she wanted to more fully adopt the lifestyle of a working potter.